SirMekus/zam/ReadMe.md

 Inputs are sanitized before being passed to your application.
 Note that this function can also sanitize arrays when passed to it.
 Validation should be done on client side including error checks.

 Also, this package integrates well with [Zam](https://www.npmjs.com/package/mmuo) package when using AJAX for making request(s) from front end.

+> Note that you can accept any request with any HTTP verb.
+However, for requests that don't use the GET, POST or PUT method we encourage you to pass the request in `"REQUEST PAYLOAD"` (JSON) format (instead of Formdata).
+Also, to verify that the request uses a particular HTTP verb you should check the `$_SERVER['REQUEST_METHOD']`

 ---